dthx2710/Dolicon-Blue-Archive/src/pages/student/neru.md

   urban: D
 exSkill:
   exCost: 2
-  exText: Deals 476% damage to an enemy.
-When raged, increase damage by 1.5×.
+  exText: Deals 476% (762%) damage to an enemy.
+When enraged, increase damage by
+    1.5×.
+Multiplier increases to 1.6× at EX level 3, and 1.7× at EX level 5.
 normalText: Activate rage every 30 seconds.
 Increases evasion by 17.8% (20 sec).
 enhancedText: Increases critical damage rate by 14%.
-subText: When raged, increase attack by 16.8% (30 sec).
+subText: When enraged, increase attack by 16.8% (30 sec).
 profile:
   height: 145
   artist: Mx2j